 Sometimes companies have rules about what employees can and can’t accept as gifts.
 For example, FedEx drivers can accept gifts valued up to $75, but not cash.

-Instead… rather than handing your favorite delivery guy an envelope of twenties, spend those on something he can use, like a warm hat and gloves.
+Instead of handing your favorite delivery guy an envelope of twenties, we recommend spending those on something he can use, like a warm hat and gloves.
+A nice pair of alpaca gloves from your favorite local farm can be a heartfelt gift and it can feel like true luxury for your delivery person.

 Giving Too Big a Gift

-Instead…look at how long each client has been with you and what they’ve spent with your company, and set pricing tiers so that you stay in line with this with your budget.
+Instead, we recommend you look at how long each client has been with you and what they’ve spent with your company.
+Then set pricing tiers so that you stay in line with this with your budget.